sarkerlab/Website/_pages/portable_nlp.md

 toc: true
 ---
 Under construction.
-Coming soon [ WE ARE BETTER AT RESEARCH THAN AT UPDATING WEBSITES] <br />
+Coming soon [ WE ARE BETTER AT RESEARCH THAN AT UPDATING WEBSITES]
 TLDR:
 We develop NLP methods that are portable (i.e., can be applied to many differet problems), interpretable and customizable.